 What is Bavarian Beer?
 A Beginners Guide to Bavarian Beer Styles

-Bavaria, in the heart of Southern Germany, is world-renowned for its beer, and this region has given birth to a wonderful array of brews.
+Bavaria, in the heart of Southern Germany, is world-renowned for its beer, and this region has given birth to an incredible array of brews.
 But what differentiates the diverse beers of Bavaria, and which kind most perfectly suits your taste?
-Sit down in a Gasthaus, or visit a BierGarten, and suddenly, you are faced with a selection No one wants to look foolish!
+Sit down in a Gasthaus, or visit a Biergarten, and suddenly, you may be faced with a selection of new beers.
+No one wants to look foolish!
 Or hold up the line!
-Here is a beginners guide to Bavarian Beer Styles, perfect for familiarizing yourself with the basic Bavarian Beers, so you can look like a pro ordering them!
+Here is a beginner’s guide to Bavarian Beer Styles, perfect for familiarizing yourself with the basics so you can look like a pro ordering them!

 What is Bavarian Beer?

 The average Bavarian drinks 150 liters (around 40 Gallons) of beer per YEAR!
-That’s lot!
-But… what are the differences between the Bavarian Beer Styles?
+That’s a lot!
+But what are the differences between the Bavarian Beer Styles?
 And which is best for you?

 what is bavarian beer